Slain football players remembered as funny, sweet, ambitious

 Chandler was a wide receiver from Huntersville, North Carolina.
 He recently transferred from Wisconsin, where his accomplishments included a 59-yard kickoff return and 18-yard rush in the Duke’s Mayo Bowl against Wake Forest in 2020.

-Hamilton wrote on Twitter that Chandler was in one of his large lecture classes.
+”He just was a big kid.
+Smiled all the time.
+Loved to dance.
+Loved to sing.
+Loved to compete, even though the guys revealed that he wasn’t very good at video games, but he thought he was,” Elliott told reporters Tuesday, laughing. ”But he loved to compete.”

+Ethan Johnson recalled how he spent a season playing with Chandler on their high school football team, with Johnson covering Chandler as a cornerback during practice.
+This past summer, the young men worked out together at their alma mater.

-“He nevertheless made a point to come to my office hours repeatedly, often just to ask questions about how things worked around UVA,” Hamilton wrote.
+Hamilton, the American studies professor, recalled how Chandler transferred from Wisconsin and ”made a point to come to my office hours repeatedly, often just to ask questions about how things worked around UVA.”

-The professor later helped Chandler to declare his major in American studies, “which he was really excited about.”
+The professor later helped Chandler to declare his major in American studies.

 ”He was an unbelievably nice person, always a huge smile, really gregarious and funny,” Hamilton wrote. ”One of those people who’s just impossible not to like.”